Optimal Communication Rates and Combinatorial Properties for Common Randomness Generation: Main Results

 \end{theorem}

-\begin{remark} Although Theorem \ref{thm.main.upper} restricts the output $X$ to be an i.i.d.
-Bernoulli random vector, by repetition the same communication rate can also be generalized to any i.i.d. random vectors, observing that as the blocklength goes to infinity, $H(X)$ fair coin flips on average suffice to generate the distribution of a random variable $X$ \cite{Wyner75,knuth1976complexity}. \end{remark}
+\begin{remark} Although Theorem \ref{thm.main.upper} restricts the output $X$ to be an independent and identically distributed (i.i.d.)
+Bernoulli random vector, the same communication rate can also be generalized to any i.i.d. random vectors in an asymptotic manner. {\blue This is precisely because a common randomness of rate $H(X)$ suffices to generate i.i.d. copies of a random variable $X$ with asymptotically (in the number of shared coin tosses) vanishing Kullback-Leibler divergence or total variation distance \cite{Wyner75,knuth1976complexity,Cuff13}.} \end{remark}

-Theorem \ref{thm.main.upper} shows that the optimal communication rate $\frac{n-k}{n-1}$ is attainable when the hypergraph $G$ is topologically connected.
-We remark that the usual definition of connectivity for hypergraphs (i.e., the path connectivity) fails for our purpose when $k\ge 3$, and it becomes challenging to propose an achievability scheme even if $k=3$.
-Hence, Theorem \ref{thm.main.upper} shows that the topological connectivity provides a correct generalization for higher dimensional hypergraphs, where the hypergraph is viewed as a simplicial complex in the context of algebraic topology.

-However, the topological connectivity for the entire hypergraph is sometimes too restrictive, and the optimal communication rate can be achieved when the hypergraph $G$ is a cluster of topologically connected components.
-The next theorem presents such a communication strategy when the cluster is path-connected and cycle-free.

-\begin{theorem} Let $G=(V,E)$ be a $k$-uniform hypergraph, with $1\le k\le n$.
-If $G$ is a path-connected cycle-free cluster of topologically connected components (cf. Definition \ref{def.cluster}), then there exists a communication strategy (cf. Definition \ref{def.strategy_cluster}) under the simultaneous message passing protocol such that for some $m\in \mathbb{N}$, each vertex can output the same random vector $X\sim \mathsf{Unif}(\{0,1\}^m)$ while the message $M$ written on the blackboard satisfies